foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 Prerequisites
 -------------

-Linux-like environment is required to build GNU tool chain for ARC.
-To build a tool chain for Windows, it is recommended to cross-compile it using MinGW on Linux.
-Refer to "Building tool chain on Windows" section of this document.
+Linux-like environment is required to build GNU toolchain for ARC.
+To build a toolchain for Windows, it is recommended to cross-compile it using MinGW on Linux.
+Refer to "Building toolchain on Windows" section of this document.

-GNU tool chain for ARC has same standard prerequisites as an upstream GNU tool chain as documented in the GNU tool chain user guide or on the [GCC website](http://gcc.gnu.org/install/prerequisites.html)
+GNU toolchain for ARC has same standard prerequisites as an upstream GNU tool chain as documented in the GNU toolchain user guide or on the [GCC website](http://gcc.gnu.org/install/prerequisites.html)

 On Ubuntu 12.04/14.04 LTS those can be installed with following command (as root):